tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step8_externaldocs_object.md

 ## Seeing the finished result

+{% include activity.html %}

-Now that we've completed all the steps in the tutorial, we're finished building our OpenAPI document.
-You can see the end result here: <a href="http://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openapi_weather.yml">docs/rest_api_specifications/openapi_weather.yml</a>.
+Now that we've completed all the steps in the tutorial, we're finished building our OpenAPI specification document.
+You can see the complete specification document here: <a href="http://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openapi_openweeathermap.yml">docs/rest_api_specifications/openapi_openweeathermap.yml</a>.

-Here's the specification document embedded in Swagger UI:
+Here's the specification document rendered by Swagger UI:

 <a href="http://idratherbewriting.com/learnapidoc/assets/files/swagger/index.html" class="noExtIcon"><img src="images/swagger_full_result.png" class="medium" /></a>

+{: .tip}
 You can actually insert any valid path to an OpenAPI specification document into the "Explore" box in Swagger UI (assuming it's using a version that supports your version of the spec), and it will display the content.

 {% include random_ad.html %}